 These use a strong electric motor to open the windows in the morning and close them again at night.
 They require an external temperature sensor to tell them when the temperature reaches a preset level.

-Since you have to rely on a power supply, whether it be batteries, solar cell or line power to power the motor, if anything goes wrong with the power source, your vents won’t open or close.
+Since you have to rely on a power supply, whether it be batteries, solar panels or line power to power the motor, if anything goes wrong with the power source, the vents won’t open or close.

 These rely on a expandable wax (usually beeswax) that expands when heated and contracts when cooled.
 This pushes a hydraulic cylinder to open the window.
 The cylinder is similar to what you find on a car’s hatchback or tailgate.